TAME: Logo

 TAME's colours were blue, light blue, and gold as a decorative element.
 The original logo, designed by Luis A. Ortega symbolized the flight of a bird with a sun in the background.
 In 2009, the airline was rebranded with a new logo and colour palette.

 Destinations

 TAME's hub was in Quito at Mariscal Sucre International Airport.
-TAME flew internationally to Cali in Colombia and Fort Lauderdale, New York in the United States.
+TAME flew internationally to Cali in Colombia as well as Fort Lauderdale and New York in the United States.
 The main destinations in Ecuador were Guayaquil, Cuenca, Manta and Esmeraldas.

 Codeshare agreements

 In 1997, TAME extended its international schedule through an agreement with EVA Air of Taiwan.
 On December 1, 2010, a codeshare agreement was made with Copa Airlines.

 Fleet

 Final fleet

 As of March 2020, the TAME fleet comprised the following aircraft:

 Historical fleet

 Since its foundation, the airline's fleet has grown with the following aircraft: